MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/devicetvmsoftwarevulnerabilitieskb.md

 # DeviceTvmSoftwareVulnerabilitiesKB

- Knowledge base of publicly disclosed vulnerabilities, including whether exploit code is publicly available.
+This table is part of Microsoft Defender for Endpoint and captures the Knowledge base of publicly disclosed vulnerabilities, including whether exploit code is publicly available.

 ## Categories